yh63935/ghibli-delights/README.md

-# restaurant-page-webpack
+# cafe-page-webpack
-# This is cafe page centered around Ghibli Studio food.
-It uses webPack to bundle files and renders each page separately.
+## This is a cafe page centered around Ghibli Studio food.

 <!-- TABLE OF CONTENTS -->
 <details>